taocpp/PEGTL/doc/Getting-Started.md

 - The demangling of class names for error messages is not performed (the mangled name is used instead).

-The following limitations exist when **not** compiling on Unix or Mac OS X.
+The following limitations exist when **not** compiling on Unix or macOS.

 - `::mmap(2)`-based file reading is not included (but `std::fread(3)`-based reading is).